juggah/network-costs/blogpost.md

 (4)
 The ingressing traffic is billed again in the destination vNet in which the lb and the vm reside.

-(5) finally the standard loadbalancer will process the traffic accoring to the configured loadbalancing rules which generates costs.
+(5) finally the standard loadbalancer will process the traffic according to the configured loadbalancing rules which generates costs.